Smooth horsefish: Taxonomy

 The smooth horsefish was first formally described as Blennius torvus in 1772 by the Dutch zoologist Laurens Theodoor Gronow with the type locality given, probably in error, as the Indian Ocean.
 In 1811 the English naturalist George Perry described a new species, Congiopodus percatus which he classified in a new monotypic genus, Congiopodus.
 This taxon was subsequently considered to be a junior synonym of Gronow's Blennius torvus, so this species is the type species of its genus as C. percatus.
 The specific name torvus means "staring eyes", an allusion Gronow did not expand upon but which may refer to the placement of the eyes on the each side at the top of the head.

 Description

 The smooth horsefish is a compressed fish with a long continuous dorsal fin that is very high over the head and which contains 20 or 21 spines and between 13 and 15 soft rays.
 The anal fin lacks any pines and has 7 or 8 soft rays.
 There is a projecting snout with a small, terminal mouth and a single nostril at each side.
-The adults are smooth skinnned but the skin of juveniles is covered with small rough bumps.
+The adults are smooth skinned but the skin of juveniles is covered with small rough bumps.
 This species attains a maximum published total length of 76 cm but a total length of 30 cm is more typical.
 The juveniles are pale brown in colour broken with irregular darker brown markings, while the adults are plain dark brown.